tyson-swetnam/new-website/docs/current_projects.md

 ### NIFA FACT

-I am senior personnel on
+I am senior personnel on Analytical processes and pipelines for unmanned aerial systems in crop sciences with Iowa State University

-## TRIF-WEES
+### TRIF-WEES

 Assessing the Climate Change Mitigation Potential of Diverse Vegetation Types in the Pinaleño Mountains, Arizona